FF-Q904 - Polisher Vevor - Free user manual and instructions

 - Use the right tool for the job.
 Do not attempt to force a small tool or

 attachment to do the work of a larger industrial tool.
 There are certain applications for which this tool was designed.
 It will do the job better and more safely as well as for which it was intended.
-Do not modify this tool and do not use this tool in purpose for which it was not intended.
+Do not modify this tool and do not use this tool for a purpose for which it was not intended.

 - Dress properly.
 Do not wear loose clothing or jewelry as they can be caught in moving parts.